-IMF urges El Salvador to remove Bitcoin as legal tender
+IMF urges El Salvador to remove bitcoin as legal tender

 Published

+WASHINGTON: The IMF on Tuesday called on El Salvador to change course and stop using bitcoin as legal tender, citing "large risks" posed by the cryptocurrency.Full Article

-SAN SALVADOR, El Salvador (AP) — The International Monetary Fund wants El Salvador to drop the highly volatile cryptocurrency..
+The International Monetary Fund wants El Salvador to drop the highly volatile cryptocurrency Bitcoin as legal tender and strictly..

-Using bitcoin as legal tender "entails large risks for financial and market integrity, financial stability, and consumer..
+According to the IMF's executive board, the use of Bitcoin as legal tender carried “large risks” related to financial..